h3mmy/Quark/README.md

 - Will not be using k3sup long-term.
 It misconfigured the cluster for me too many times.
 I will be shifting to Ansible and Kubespray gradually.
 Ultimately this is to be a blueprint for the upgrade to Bloopnet, but keeping the scope of this project limited to tie-in point section of the BloopyQuark Project (To interface between the two meshes)

+- Should add rancher docs about disabling firewalld on RHEL

 Copied from template below this line
 ----